ZantixCoin/Zantix/doc/build-macos.md

 MacOS Build Instructions and Notes
 ====================================
-This guide will show you how to build zantixd (headless client) for MacOS
+This guide will show you how to build Zantix(qt) for MacOS

 Notes
 -----

-* Tested on MacOS from version 10.13.6 High Sierra on 64-bit Intel processors only.
+* Tested on MacOS from version 10.13.6 High Sierra.
-* Building with downloaded Qt binaries is not officially supported.
-See the notes in #7714
 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities/Terminal.app`.